Joiiiiiic/wallturbcam/README.md

 - Check youtube channel, change channel name, video name etc. Videos are currently unlisted ie. cannot be found through search, can only access with link

 ### A list of things that Joy will fix at some point:
-- in short all pages looks bad (all suggestions / advice welcomed) - need to rethink the theme / template used, especially home page
-- dropdown menu for project page maybe
+- dropdown menu for project page maybe - probably not going to happen to be honest, but if it make everything look better, will be happy to reconsider
 - work out how to wrap text around image
-- access denied page on website
+- access denied page on website - no idea why, especially because it goes away with refreshing, will find someone to ask at some point